FlagOpen/FlagScale/flagscale/serve/README.md

 ## Introduce
-This pull request introduces support for deploying large models with FlagScale, leveraging the Ray framework for efficient orchestration and scalability.
+We introduce support for deploying large models with FlagScale, leveraging the Ray framework for efficient orchestration and scalability.
 Currently, this implementation supports the Qwen model, enabling users to easily deploy and manage large-scale machine learning services.

 Future Key features include: